WebCrew/HumHub-Gamer-Theme/README.md

 - Some links of the main top navigation are in need of a hover info text (some links working with info text, some not)
 <a href="http://todgmbh.de">
     <img src="https://github.com/WebCrew/TodGmbH-HumHub-Theme/blob/master/navigation.gif?raw=true" alt="Navigation Example of the Issue"
-         title="Navigation Example of the Issue" align="left" />
+         title="Navigation Example of the Issue" align="right" />
 </a>